Deniz565/Tetris.py/README.md

 # Tetris.py
-Tetris game by using pygame
+Tetris game by using pygame.
-pygame must be downloaded
+Pygame must be downloaded.